-(11) The Financial Services Directorate administers the insurance policies relevant to Placements.
+(11) The Finance administers the insurance policies relevant to Placements.

 (12) Placement Providers must be provided with a copy of the Certificate of Currency for Personal Accident Insurance for every unpaid Placement and other Certificates upon request from the Placement Provider.

 (13) Where the Placement involves paid employment, Students are covered by the employee insurance applicable in the workplace concerned.

 (14) International Placements will be reviewed on a case-by-case basis by the Course Coordinator to ensure parity of experience with domestic Placements and compliance with any course accreditation requirements, the Student International Mobility Rule, State or Commonwealth regulations and adherence to the requirements of international jurisdictions.

 (15) Where it is determined that a Student undertaking a Placement is a potential danger to themselves or others, or urgent action is required due to their behaviour or other factors, they must be removed from the Placement immediately.